- Garden / Landscaping / Patio — 253

 This is the next thing to do after removing moss or weeds.

-· First prepare the sparse surface with a rake or fork to break it up and to get a finer soil.
+· First prepare the sparse surface with a rake or fork to break it up and to get finer soil.

 · Secondly plant the lawn seed sparingly making sure to add more in sparsely populated areas.

-· Use a rake to mix the seed and the soil properly and just in case birds disrupt the area, put a net to protect that part of the lawn.
+· Use a rake to mix the seed and the soil properly and just in case of birds disrupt the area, put a net to protect that part of the lawn.

-Towards the end of spring the lawn may become a bit dry and brown but will recover once the rains are back, which is usually not too far away.
+Towards the end of spring, the lawn may become a bit dry and brown but will recover once the rains are back, which is usually not too far away.
 To prevent this you can use a water sprinkler or spray hose just before the end of spring as this will help keep your grass green and healthy.